Load Balancing

 Assuming you have:

-).So we will declare the back-end server as follows: (in the load-balancing.conf
+http and https).So we will declare the back-end server as follows: (in the load-balancing.conf file)

 nano /vddos/conf.d/website.conf # Website Listen Backend Cache Security SSL-Prikey SSL-CRTkey your-domain.com http://0.0.0.0:80 http://backend1-nonssl no no no no your-domain.com https://0.0.0.0:443 https://backend1-ssl no no /vddos/ssl/your-domain.com.pri /vddos/ssl/your-domain.com.crt